Buckhill/web-chroot-manager/README.md

 If the flag is not provided then all binaries from the configuration file will be updated

-To update all binaries, type: ./web-chroot-manager.sh update -u testuser
+To update all binaries, type: web-chroot-manager.sh update -u testuser

-To update specific binaries, type: ./web-chroot-manager.sh update -u testuser -p wget,ntp,nano
+To update specific binaries, type: web-chroot-manager.sh update -u testuser -p wget,ntp,nano

 ### 5. Binary Blueprint Manager